 Then somebody told me about trail runners, and it changed everything.

 Trail runners are like the shoe that sits directly in between regular sneakers and massive, clunky hiking boots.
 They have the grip of hiking boots with the light-weightedness of sneakers.
-They’re build to stabilize your foot as you run through forests and unstable terrain, leaping over logs and probably doing the occasional Tarzan swing through the trees, and they’re excellent for hiking.
+They’re built to stabilize your foot as you run through forests and unstable terrain, leaping over logs and probably doing the occasional Tarzan swing through the trees, and they’re excellent for hiking.

 Without the weight and bulk of those boots on my feet, I felt light and free – and yes, I even went trail running a few times out of sheer excitement.
 (It’s actually REALLY fun, and I usually hate running!
 Don’t believe me?
 Read Born to Run and tell me it doesn’t make you want to gallop off into the mountains somewhere for a casual 50-mile run.)

 Here are a few of the reasons why I love my Trail Runners:

-✔ They’re zero drop, so there’s no risk of re-aggravating my plantar fasciitis
+✔ They’re zero drop, so there’s no risk of re-aggravating my plantar fasciitis.

-✔ Flexible sole, so my foot can move with full range of motion and flexibility to keep me stable even on tricky terrain
+✔ Flexible sole, so my foot can move with full range of motion and flexibility to keep me stable even on tricky terrain.

 ✔ The upper is made of lightweight mesh, which is incredibly breathable, keeping my feet sweat-free.

 My trail runners dry lightning-fast, so that if I have to wet-foot portage (that’s hiking nerd speak for “walk through a puddle or something”), my wool-blend hiking socks and shoes are dry not even 15 minutes later.
 If I end up hiking in the rain, I just pull out the pair of waterproof socks I keep in my Camelbak and pull them on over my regular wool hiking socks to keep my feet completely dry (yes, I’ve done a full submerge test just to check).

-✔ Have never given me even close to the inkling of a blister.
+Never.
+Not even on our very first hike!
 They’re soft and comfortable and lightweight and wonderful and nothing rubs or sticks out or irritates my feet at all!

 They’re lightweight and the mesh upper collapses to nothing at all, so you can smush these in your bag (or in my case, in the mesh cup-holder on the side or the front pocket) and hike anywhere your heart desires!
 I’ve taken my trail runners hiking everywhere from the Andes Mountains to the Inca Trail and they’ve never once let me down.

 Oh, and as for ankle support?
 Turns out that the whole thing is a myth, much like the concept of “arch support.”
 When you let your feet do their thing naturally, your feet and calf muscles develop into the super-strength Wonder Woman feet you were born to have, and your muscles do the job of stabilizing your ankles just fine.

 If you’re still hiking in hiking boots and take for granted the fact that your feet will hurt after a long day of hiking, let me tell you: it doesn’t have to be that way!
 Trail runners changed my attitude towards hiking and helped me develop a 1-hike-per-week habit during the year leading up to our year-long honeymoon (which I haven’t exactly picked back up again now that we’ve returned, but it’s not my shoes fault – they’re miraculously as good as new).